“Let your baptism be your armor; your faith, your helmet; your love, your spear; your patient endurance, your panoply [splendor].”

 Adults

-If you are an adult seeking baptism, you are invited to join the Rite of Christian Initiation of Adults (RCIA) to learn about the Catholic faith.
+If you are an adult seeking baptism, you are invited to join the Order of Christian Initiation of Adults (OCIA) to learn about the Catholic faith.
 Click here for more information.

 Adults seeking baptism are accompanied on this journey by a sponsor.
 The sponsor must be a fully initiated practicing Catholic comparable to that of a godparent.
 If your selected sponsor is not a member of Saint Gregory the Great, they may be asked to provide a letter from their pastor to confirm that they are a participating member of a Catholic community.